alicemunsal/dohex/DoHex.md

 #### Hybrid

-Direct communication, shared data and service interface communication less preferable in a perfect world.
-But we are not living in a perfection and we usually design our softwares
+Direct communication, shared data and service interface communication less preferable.
+But we are not living in a perfect world and

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)